jagtalon/chatmail/www/src/index.md

 - It prohibits sending out unencrypted messages.
 - It does not store IP addresses.

-Feel free to use [Tor Browser](https://torproject.org), [Orbot](https://orbot.app/), or a trusted VPN when you're using this service as well for increased anonymity.
+Feel free to use [Tor Browser](https://torproject.org), [Orbot](https://orbot.app/), or a trusted VPN when you're using this service as well for increased privacy.

 ## Nazis fuck off